pychthonic/python-3/README.md

 # python-scripts

-An assortment of mostly object-oriented code written for Python 3.
+An assortment of mostly object-oriented code written in Python 3.